Last Updated: November 18, 2022

 The most likely small-scale money maker in this arena would be asking a local musical group with at least one tie to the neighborhood to perform free; then you know that you will make at least some money.

 2. Ask a local restaurant to contribute 20 percent of their receipts from a certain evening or day to your group, in return for your publicity and asking your members to dine there.
-A restaurant is particularly likely to participate if you choose a time when normally their customer base is low, typically a Monday or Tuesday night.
+A restaurant is particularly likely to participate if you choose a time when normally their traffic is slow, typically a Monday or Tuesday night.

 Sometimes a restaurant that is normally closed on Monday will open just for your group, and you can perhaps even arrange a higher percentage than 20% if you are in the neighborhood.
-See why we think fundraising could be fun?
+Do you see why we think fundraising could be fun?

 3. Hold a raffle if that is legal in your location and if you have something to offer that will really draw attention.
 That means it is a fairly big item that will attract people from beyond your territory.
 Make it something unique and exciting.